Adimwit/Adimwit.github.io/_posts/2015-01-05-Cheat-Sheets.markdown

 categories: blog january
 ---

 The internet is an amazing tool powered by search engines to help you find what you need.
-Today, I used the Google search engine to find out how to "add images in Markdown" (the exact keywords I used) and stumbled upon a Markdown Cheatsheet created by adam-p on github!
+Today, I used the Google search engine to find out how to "add images in Markdown" (the exact keywords I used) and stumbled upon a Markdown Cheatsheet created by adam-p on Github!
 The post provides a table of contents for just about anything you would stumble upon on a daily basis in Markdown.

 Github Cheatsheet link: [Markdown Cheatsheet][cheatsheet]